This is a detailed look at one of my favourite non-free courses to learn Persian online, Chai and Conversation.

 (In a nutshell, ta’arof is the Persian custom of never accepting something the first time it’s offered to you — even if you want it.
 You must always politely decline, let the host insist, and then accept.
 Leila has been interviewed on the topic of Ta’arof and is somewhat an expert, it turns out.)

 The dialogues are from everyday life.
 Sometimes they’re from the authors’ actual lives, like in the conversation with Leila’s grandmother.

-And Chai & Conversation teaches you about culture without being trite.
+And Chai and Conversation teaches you about culture without being trite.
 For example, in the section about routines, one of them is “I go to yoga every week”.
 Modern Persians go to yoga.
-Everyone does.
 If you want to learn Persian, you should learn to say things like this.

 Or in the conversation about doing something, the participants talk about going to eat Chinese or Italian food.
 Persians don’t just eat Persian food!
-Actually my uncle was telling me that Persian Pizza, something I didn’t even know existed (a new thing in the three decades years I haven’t been to Iran) is loaded with toppings, cheap, and loads better than anything you get in the Australia.
+My uncle was telling me that even in Iran they have a concept of Persian Pizza — loaded with toppings, cheap, and rich with flavour.
 Guess I’ll have to go one day, if they let me in!

-(In fact, I’ve searched and I’ve searched and I think there’s no section on Islam in all of Chai & Conversation…!)
+(In fact, I’ve searched and I’ve searched and I think there’s no section on Islam in all of Chai and Conversation…!)

 Since everything at Discover Discomfort is about bridging cultures, Chai and Conversation’s intimate style of teaching makes it easy to recommend.

 I’ve talked grammar to a lot of language learners for many different languages.
 Basically, people seem fine with grammar… until someone says “subjunctive”.
 Then all bets are off.
 People wail, gnash their teeth, and so on.